Karat Gold Compared: 9k, 10k, 12k, 14k, 18k, 22k, or 24k?

 • 24k is expensive.
 Gold is a valuable precious metal.
 It’s also a highly dense and heavy metal that’s sold by weight, not volume.
 These factors make pure gold costlier than alloys that have been “filled out” with cheap lower density metals.

 The case is different in some other regions, particularly in Asia and the Middle East.
 In China, for instance, 24k gold jewelry outsells other gold karats.
-Chinese consumers usually purchase 24k jewelry as an investment or a gift (particularly a bridal gift), rather than as something to be regularly worn.
+Chinese consumers often purchase 24k jewelry as an investment or a gift (particularly a bridal gift), rather than as something to be regularly worn.

 Pure gold bars are also popular investments in many countries, as gold has been a reliable store of value since antiquity.